brentonc/RobotDesk/README.md

 ##Background
 Several years back I started using a standing desk at home and work.
 My first standing desk was the [simple $22 Ikea standing desk build](http://iamnotaprogrammer.com/Ikea-Standing-desk-for-22-dollars.html).
 It was great and got me hooked.

 In 2014/2015 I considered buying a commercial electic standing desk but decided instead to build my own.

-You can see more about the build process on my blog (https://brentonc.com/tag/robot-desk/), including the hardware used.
+You can see more about the build process on my blog (https://brentonc.com/tag/robot-desk/), including the hardware used and how to wire the actuators to the raspberry pi.

 ##
 This repository contains the following: